 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesNo specific text book is required for this course.
 Students will be expected to access literature and databases relevant to their reseach project.

 Learning & Teaching Activities

 Learning & Teaching ModesStudents will explore research methodologies towards a research project under the direction of a University of Adelaide supervisor with a government or industry partner where appropriate.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend 12 hours per week on their studies.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend 12 hours per week on

 Learning Activities SummaryThe research component provides students with the opportunity to explore a topic of interest within the scope of their Masters program spanning governance, technology and innovation, social responsibility and/or science and the environment.